manishakalamraju/books_data/README.md

 ### 1  "college"         793
 ### 2 "competition"      872
 ### 3   "school"         1990
-Thus, it is clear that 'school'category books are most selled for the years 2018 & 2019.
+Thus, it is clear that 'school'category books has the highest sales for the years 2018 & 2019.